Update Jan 14

 - Disruptions for many international destinations due to limited airline route availability, reduced staffing and government restrictions.
 Expect lengthy delays for international shipments.

-USPS is temporarily suspending international mail acceptance for certain destinations due to service impacts related to the COVID-19 pandemic.
+- USPS is temporarily suspending international mail acceptance for certain destinations due to service impacts related to the COVID-19 pandemic.
 Clients should refrain from sending items addressed to countries listed below until further notice.

-Suspension Due to Unavailability of Transportation
+Suspension Due to the Impacts of COVID-19

-|Brunei||Laos||Saint Pierre and Miquelon (Miquelon)||Timor-Leste|
+|Central African Republic||Libya||Saint Pierre and Miquelon (Miquelon)||Timor-Leste|